 Website is currently under development.
 Thank You

 This module is about how legal action may help those affected by or vulnerable to climate change (“CC”).
-Legal actions around climate change have become more common in recent years, and the period of 2015 – 2017 has seen a large number of cases.
+Legal actions around climate change have become more common in recent years, and the period of 2015 – 2018 has seen a large number of cases.
 Not all those have been brought by people concerned by climate change, and not all have been successful.
 However the law is increasingly a useful tool to those who consider that the political response to climate by governments and industry is too little and too slow.
-There is a useful chart of climate change cases produced by Columbia Law School here .
+The cases are being brought by all sorts of concerned people – sometime national or state/regional officials but more often by civil society organisations or groups of concerned citizens

 This page given an introductory overview, with key topics addressed in more detail in other pages.